9 Secrets To Building A Profitable High-Ticket Dropshipping Business

 All right.
 And then number four, create viral content by interviewing people at industry events.
 This stuff is what people love to watch.
 They love to watch interviews.
 Human interaction is one of the most important things in life.
 And if you can do it well, if you talk to people and ask questions, bring a GoPro with you to an industry event, and just hold it right here when you're talking to somebody.
 GoPros, have a fisheye lens, you can see the person, you can see yourself.
 And when you do that, whatever side you want to hold it on, and just like, "Hey, I'm interviewing for my YouTube channel.
 Would you mind if I do it?"
 "Yeah.
 Great.
 No problem."
 Just hold a GoPro there and interview somebody, ask them a few questions, and put it together in a video after the format.

 All right, guys, that's it.
 That's my nine secrets to building a profitable high-ticket drop shipping business.
 Let's go over it again.
-Number one was mindset.
+Number one was the mindset.
 Number two, niche selection.
 Number three, supplier sourcing.
 Number four, conversion optimization.
-Number five, targeted ads.
+Number five targeted ads.
 Number six, sales and customer service.
 Number seven, upselling.
-Number eight, financial literacy, so you keep more money of what you make.
+Number eight, financial literacy, so you keep more money from what you make.
 And number nine, video marketing so you can blow up and go viral.

 I hope you guys enjoyed this video.
 If you want my free niches, let's go to ecommerceparadise.com/niches, get into my high-ticket drop shipping masterclass and build your own high-ticket drop shipping business at ecommerceparadise.com/masterclass.
 If you want me to build a store for you, I have a whole team of VAs that I have trained really well to build these stores within a month or two.
 And if you want one, go to ecommerceparadise.com/turnkey.